12 Things You Need to Know About Your Nest Thermostat

 • Open the Quick View menu by turning the thermostat ring.

-• As your Nest scans available networks, locate your Wi-Fi and, if needed, put in your password.
+• Once your Nest scans available networks, find your Wi-Fi and, if you have one, put in your password.

-Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

 If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.

 • You can also go to Mode from the main menu and select Off.